 The Oswego Branch of the New York State AAUW was formed in 1916.
 We have a long and proud history.
-The branch supports the Educational Foundation with a named grant every two years and works with the public schools to inform them about educational equity issues.
+The branch supports the Educational Opportunities Foundation with a named grant every two years and works with the public schools to inform them about educational equity issues.

 The American Association of University Women, now that’s a mouthful so we like to refer to ourselves as AAUW.